Manage your money

 Taxes or penalties on withdrawals

-• Carefully consider your options, including a direct rollover to another qualified account, to avoid potential tax penalties
+- Carefully consider your options, including a direct rollover to another qualified account or an IRA , staying in a retirement plan, or another option to avoid potential tax penalties.
+There are advantages and disadvantages to all rollover options.

 Tip: Check your plan’s tax forms and disclosures before you request a withdrawal so you know what to expect.